 Richard Aldrich Bursaries

 These bursaries celebrate the memory of Professor Richard Aldrich (1937-2014), who spent thirty years at the Institute of Education and who wrote its official history, among many other substantial contributions to the history of education during a long and distinguished career.
-ICHRE is pleased to announce that we are able to offer a number of Richard Aldrich bursaries in 2016/7.
-There are two separate rounds of application.
+ICHRE is pleased to announce that we are able to offer a number of Richard Aldrich bursaries in 2017/8.

 Proposals are more likely to be successful they lead to a clear academic outcome such as delivering a paper or/and turning this into journal article.